Unconditional noncommutative motivic Galois groups: Relation with Andr e -Kahn's motivic Galois groups

-constructed originally in \cite[Thm.~1.7]{Galois}. \end{itemize} \end{theorem} Intuitively speaking, Theorem~\ref{thm:main1} shows us that the $\otimes$-symmetries of the commutative world which can be lifted to the noncommutative world are precisely those that become trivial when restricted to the Tate motive. \begin{remark} As explained by Deligne in \cite[\S1.6]{Deligne}, in the non-neutral setting one should replace Galois groups by Galois groupoids.
-More precisely, associated to every Tannakian category $\cT$ (defined over a field $F$ of characteristic zero) and fiber functor $\omega: \cT \to \mathrm{Mod}(k)$ with values in the category of modules over a commutative $F$-algebra, there is a well-defined Galois groupoid $\underline{\mathrm{Aut}}^\otimes(\omega)$.
-This is a groupoid scheme which acts transitively on $\mathrm{Spec}(k)$ and whose source and target maps give rise to a flat morphism $\underline{\mathrm{Aut}}^\otimes(\omega) \to \mathrm{Spec}(k)\times_F \mathrm{Spec}(k)$.
-In the particular case of the Tannakian subcategory generated by the Tate motive $\bbQ(1)$ -- Theorem~\ref{thm:main1}(i) -- the associated Galois groupoid is a $\bbG_m$-bundle over $\mathrm{Spec}(k) \times_F \mathrm{Spec}(k)$ and the images $\omega(\bbQ(n))$ of the Tate motives become identified with vector bundles over $\mathrm{Spec}(k)$. \end{remark} \begin{proof} Let us start by proving item (i).
-Recall from the proof of \cite[Thm.~1.7]{Galois} the construction of the following commutative diagram
+\end{theorem} Intuitively speaking, \eqref{eq:comparison1} shows us that the $\otimes$-symmetries of the commutative world which can be lifted to the noncommutative world are precisely those that become trivial when restricted to the Tate motive.
+It is unclear at the moment if the kernel of the comparison homomorphisms \eqref{eq:comparison}-\eqref{eq:comparison1} is non-trivial. \begin{proof} We start by constructing the comparison homomorphism \eqref{eq:comparison}.
+Recall from the proof of \cite[Thm.~1.7]{Galois} that we have the following commutative diagram

 where $\mathrm{Ker}$ stands for the kernel of the respective horizontal composition towards $\sVect(k)$.
 Since by hypothesis $k$ is of characteristic zero, the proof of \cite[Thm.~1.3]{Galois} shows us that the upper horizontal composition in \eqref{eq:diag-global} identifies with the functor